griptape-ai/griptape-sample-structures/langchain-calculator/README.md

+Langchain is a popular alternative to the Griptape Framework.
+If you are building with Langchain, we would love you to experiment with the Griptape Framework.
+We think you will get better results more quickly, but in the meantime, this sample shows you how to run your Langchain-based applications on Griptape Cloud, and integrate with the powerful primitives that Griptape Cloud provides.

-This example is basic Langchain code, but mainly intended to show you how you could deploy and host your Langchain code on Griptape Cloud.
+This example is basic Langchain code, intended to show you how you could deploy and host your Langchain code on Griptape Cloud.

 [![Deploy_to_Griptape](https://github.com/griptape-ai/griptape-cloud/assets/2302515/4fd57873-5c93-44a8-8fa3-ac1bf7d73bcc)](https://cloud.griptape.ai/structures/create/langchain-calculator)